primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         explicit :term:`one to many` relationship to any number of parent objects that refer to them.

-        An example many to one schema (which note is identical to the :term:`one to many` schema):
+        An example many to one schema (which, note, is identical to the :term:`one to many` schema):

         .. sourcecode:: sql